China, India, Pakistan, Japan: The power politics of map drawing

 Some countries in Asia issue official maps with their own version of where the national borders should be drawn—and clearly India is not the only one provoked by China's

-A new national map published by the Chinese government has sparked an outcry in India, exacerbating tensions between the two nuclear-armed neighbours.
+A new national map published by the Chinese government in August sparked an outcry in India, exacerbating tensions between the two nuclear-armed neighbours.

-The version of the Chinese map published on the website of the Ministry of Natural Resources clearly shows India's northeastern state of Arunachal Pradesh, which Beijing considers to be part of Tibet, and the Doklam Plateau, over which the two sides have feuded in recent years, included within Chinese borders, along with Aksai Chin in the western section, which China controls but India still claims.
+This version of the Chinese map published on the website of the ministry of natural resources clearly shows India's north-eastern state of Arunachal Pradesh, which Beijing considers to be part of Tibet, and the Doklam Plateau, over which the two sides have feuded in recent years, included within Chinese borders, along with Aksai Chin in the western section, which China controls but India still claims.

-Indian opposition politician Rahul Gandhi called on Prime Minister Narendra Modi to respond to China's claim.
+Indian opposition politician Rahul Gandhi also called on Prime Minister Narendra Modi to respond to China's claim.

 Maps as political weapons